 The air that Wen Ning’s departure moved erased everything, even Wen Yuan’s surprised cry.

-Wei Wuxian felt that he had to push forth impensable weight in order to grasp Lan Wangji’s arm, to be assisted up Bichen’s wide, hovering blade.
-And then again he almost dropped off of it when he felt Lan Wangji at his back, when the man’s chest knocked into his shoulder, and he said—”Wait.“
+Wei Wuxian felt that he had to push forth impensable weight in order to grasp Lan Wangji’s arm and be assisted up Bichen’s wide, hovering blade.
+And then again he almost dropped off of it when he felt Lan Wangji at his back, when the man’s chest knocked into his shoulder, and he said—”Wait.”

 His fingers were so cold.
 As though they had just plunged into wet earth to try and pull the weight of him away.

 Wei Wuxian stepped back till his heel hit the raised edge of the sword’s pommel, leaving the space before him empty for Lan Wangji to occupy instead.

 Lan Wangji asked no questions.
 He stepped onto the sword again, waited until Wei Wuxian’s hold on his arms felt secure enough, and followed the path Wen Ning had taken out of the village.

 Wei Wuxian could not have told when the last time he flew on a sword was—save for the practice sword he had forced into obedience as he rejoined the Lotus Pier in fear, he could not recall when last Suibian had lifted him in the way Bichen lifted Lan Wangji.
 The familiarity of the flight, however faint it was, ended there; this was more akin to being carried on a wild horse, no matter how smooth the path that Bichen carved into the evening air was.
 He had no control over it except for the direction he gave to the man who wielded it, and no core within his chest either to feel the echo of spiritual energy being released around him.